krishaamer/green-filter-research/research/literature/ai.md

 Should the AI play a human, animal, or robot?
 Anthropomorphism can have its drawbacks. @pilacinskiRobotEyesDon2023 reports humans were less likely to collaborate with red-eyed robots.

+The AI startups like Inworld and Character.AI have raised large rounds of funding to create characters, which can be plugged in into online worlds, and more importantly, remember key facts about the player, such as their likes and dislikes, to generate more natural-sounding dialoguues @wiggersInworldGenerativeAI2023

+-   @lenharoChatGPTGivesExtra2023 experimental study reports AI
+    productivity gains, DALL-E and ChatGPT are qualitatively better than former automation systems.

 #### Human-like {#human-like}